lambdamikel/LambdaSpeak-FS/README.md

 The routines `waitfor3` (`waitfor16`) scan the databus until `3`
 (`16`, resp.) are found.
-The number of `NOPs` in `.delay` is not important, but it cannot be too small - the delay routine needs to consume enough time, so that it is guranteed that the firmware has already reached the rendevous / synchronization point when the CPC sends the clock signal.
-Else, if not waited long enough, the synchronization signal might be lost.
+The number of `NOPs` in `.delay` is not important, but it cannot be too small - as explained, the `.delay` routine needs to consume enough time, so that it is guranteed that the firmware has already reached the rendevous / synchronization point when the CPC sends the clock signal.

-For completeness, serial data realtime processing using the "Medium Getters" protocol is illustrated in `SERREC12.BAS` on the [`LSFS.DSK`](cpc/lambda/LSFS.dsk) disk.
-Note that this program will likely produce synchronization errors for higher baud rates, as explained.
-Hence, `SERREC11.BAS` should be used, employing the "Handshake Getters" protocol.
+For completeness, serial data realtime processing using the "Medium Getters" protocol is illustrated in `SERREC12.BAS` on the [`LSFS.DSK`](cpc/lambda/LSFS.dsk) disk. *Note that this program will likely produce synchronization errors for higher baud rates, as explained.* Hence, `SERREC11.BAS` should be used, employing the "Handshake Getters" protocol, and not the "Fast / Medium / Slow Getters" protocols.

 The following table lists the command bytes in Serial Mode: